HL7/davinci-pcde/input/pagecontent/spec.md

 This page is divided into three sections which outline the expectations for systems wishing to comply with the IG:
-* General [context](#context) that implementers need to understand in reading the remainder of the guide
+* general [context](#context) that implementers need to understand in reading the remainder of the guide;

-* A description of the technical [data exchange](#data-exchange) mechanisms by which a patient requests and enables that information to be transmitted from the original payer to the new payer and the means by which that transfer actually occurs.
+* a description of the technical [data exchange](#data-exchange) mechanisms by which a patient requests and enables that information to be transmitted from the original payer to the new payer and how that transfer actually occurs; and

-* A description of the [data structure](#data-structure) to be shared that supports a transition of coverage responsibility from one payer plan to another
+* a description of the [data structure](#data-structure) to be shared that supports a transition of coverage responsibility from one payer plan to another

 ### Context
 #### Pre-reading